orbitalchicken/Roadmap/Fixed.md

     Panel edit mode - Applets can not be repositioned, except in central green area, left (red) and right (blue) areas appear grey and non-functional
     I can’t put any applets at all to the panel, just remove the existing. menu makes cinnamon crash https://github.com/linuxmint/Cinnamon/issues/7021
+    switch audio to HDMI, disconnect HDMI, it's not possible to switch back then

 MATE Edition
 ------------